Jeffrey Dahmer Halloween costumes are hurtful to victims’ families, victim’s mother says

 Eric Perry, whose cousin Errol Lindsey was murdered by Dahmer, said Lindsey’s family only found out about the series after it came out.

-Because the information is public record, Netflix was not required to consult with the victim’s families.
+Because the information in Dahmer’s case is public record, Netflix was not required to consult with the victim’s families.
 But Hughes and other relatives of the victims have called out the company for profiting off their trauma.

 “So when they say they’re doing this ‘with respect to the victims’ or ‘honoring the dignity of the families,’ no one contacts them,” Perry wrote on Twitter.
 “My cousins wake up every few months at this point with a bunch of calls and messages and they know there’s another Dahmer show.
 It’s cruel.”